AaronBachmann/Swagger-API-Documentation/README.md

 #### Add the openapi object

 The `openapi` object is the root-level property of the specification document.
+The latest version is "3.0.2".

+openapi: "3.0.2"